cs3216/cs3216.github.io/assignments/mobile/index.md

 Now that we can use the results from queries, we can move on to providing the actual API for the client to use.
-We can do so by handling the four HTTP request methods used in REST services: GET, PATCH, PUT, POST and DELETE.
+We can do so by handling the common HTTP request methods used in REST services: GET, PATCH, PUT, POST and DELETE.
 As mentioned earlier, GET retrieves a resource, PATCH modifies it, PUT replaces it, POST creates a new resource, and DELETE removes the resource.
 If it is intended that users are not allowed a